Historically, these small flowers were grown in remembrance of lost loved ones.

 Forget-me-nots are one of the few plants that can boast a true blue color.
-But the adorable and prolific blooms also come in light pink and even a clean white, and yellow centers brighten every shade.
-The curving stalks supporting the blooms give forget-me-nots one of their common names: scorpion grasses.
+But the adorable and prolific blooms also come in light pink, purple, and even a clean white, and yellow centers brighten every shade.
+The curving stalks supporting the blooms give forget-me-nots one of their common names: scorpion grass.
 The flowers emerge in early to late spring and continue until summer heat slows the plants down.
-Forget-me-nots look sweet with a number of different plants: See companion planting tips.
+Forget-me-nots look sweet with a number of different plants: See suggested companion plants below.

 Forget-Me-Not Care Must-Knows

 Forget-me-nots are easy-to-grow plants, requiring little maintenance.
 Commonly grown from seed, forget-me-nots are often treated as biennals or short-lived perennials.
 Seeds can be sown directly in the garden in the fall for early-spring blooms.
 The self-sowers may become invasive unless spread is controlled by deadheading.
 Forget-me-nots form dense mats of foliage by producing above-ground runners.
-The foliage is deer resistant and said to resemble mouse ears.
+The foliage is deer resistant and resembles rounded mouse ears.

 One of the biggest killers of forget-me-nots is summer heat and humidity.
 In the South especially, summers tend to kill off these charming plants.
 In this case, treat forget-me-nots as cool-season annuals or look for heat-tolerant varieties and species.
-Forget-me-nots prefer full sun, but where the summers are hot, they are grateful for afternoon shade.
+Forget-me-nots prefer full sun, but where the summers are hot, they are better placed where they get some afternoon shade.
 Forget-me-nots also prefer consistently moist soil.
 Some species can actually grow in standing water and perform well as marginal water plants.

 Forget-Me-Not Through the Ages

 As you would imagine, this plant has many historical references and meanings tied closely to its name.
 Forget-me-not was commonly grown in gardens to remember lost loved ones.
 Other times, people would wear sprays of these delicate blossoms as a sign of their faithfulness to a loved one.
-The flower has also been taken as a sign of remembrance for the many lost in wars and other significant events.
+The flower has also been taken as a sign of remembrance for fallen soldiers in wars and other significant events.